jalibu/MMM-NINA/README.md

 This module is written in TypeScript and compiled with Rollup.
 The source files are located in the `/src` folder.
-Compile target files with `npm run build`.
+Compile target files with `node --run build`.

 Contribution for this module is welcome!